-Examining the writing errors of Saudi EFL learners: Practices and views
+Examining writing errors among Saudi EFL learners: Practices and perspectives

 EFL learners errors practices views writing skills